What to do

 Mitis River Park

 Discover the different ecosystems of the Mitis River Park by exploring the park’s 8 short hiking trails.
 The visitor centre also houses the "Jewels of the ocean" exhibition, featuring more than 1,500 species of shells and corals from around the world.
-You will be amazed to see the wide variety of starfish that can be found at the bottom of the St. Lawrence River.
-In 2019, you can also discover the moths of Quebec through the photographs of Jacques Larivée and Denis Turcotte.
+Other exhibitions to come.
 In 2018, two rooms were converted into an art gallery to house works by local artists.

 From 1926 to 1958, Elsie Reford worked on converting her fishing camp near the Métis River into gardens.
 The Métis Gardens is now a National Historic Site of Canada.
 You will see nearly 3,000 species of plants, spread over fifteen gardens.
 There are also exhibitions, some of which can be visited virtually on the website.

-Open from early June to early October, from 8:30 a.m. to 6 p.m., until 8 p.m. in July and August.
+Open from early June to early October, from 8:30 a.m. to 5 p.m.
 Allow between 1.5 and 3 hours for the visit.
-From June 22 to October 4, 2020, you can also attend the International Garden Festival, the largest contemporary garden festival in North America.
+From mid-June to early October, you can also attend the International Garden Festival, the largest contemporary garden festival in North America.
 It takes place on a site adjacent to the historic gardens.

 Fairy Cave Trails